kzys/blog/en/content/posts/2020/solutions-journalism.md

 Ever since I occasionally think about the mix of information I read.
 Don't I read too much problems, without knowing the responses?
 The answer tends to be "yes".

 Honestly speaking, I haven't figured out the way to read news as a grown-up.
 I was reading the New York Times' Coronavirus newsletter in the beginning of this pandemic.
-It was good. but I've unsubscribed that recently since things wouldn't move that fast.
+It was good but I've unsubscribed that recently since things wouldn't move that fast.
 I read neither daily newspapers nor [the Economist magazine](https://medium.com/make-time/why-i-ignore-the-daily-news-and-read-the-economist-instead-and-how-you-can-too-53f4d255efa6).